How To Say “No” Effectively to Leadership

 Such a joy to be back IN PERSON for a presentation at the National School Public Relations Association (NSPRA) annual seminar last week.
 It reinforces how important face-to-face communication is in building relationships and cementing our learning.
 My colleague John Lyday, APR, Fellow PRSA and I presented on the challenges and strategies needed to say …

-Pearls of Wisdom from pr Road Warriors
+Pearls of Wisdom from PR Road Warriors

 Last week I had the pleasure of moderating a panel at the PRSA Northeast District Conference called, “Pearls of Wisdom From PR’s Road Warriors.”
 One of the things I value most about my membership in the Public Relations Society of America (PRSA) is the willingness of our members to share their experiences (as well as …